Wondering which Kiesel left handed guitars and basses you can get your grubby southpaw hands on? Let’s take a look!

 Ordering Your Custom Lefty Kiesel

 The Kiesel website allows you to pick from hundreds of different options in order to design the guitar that is ideal for your needs and tastes.
 As a result, almost every guitar that leaves the Kiesel factory ends up being completely unique to the customer!

 Update November 2021: The brand has just launched an amazing new virtual guitar builder tool which will let you spec out your dream guitar and see what it will look like as you go.
 And it even has a left handed view – 10 points to Kiesel!

 Their guitar builder tool allows you to choose body and neck woods, finish colors, headstock shape, fretboard woods, style of inlays, fret-wire materials, pickups, types of bridge, and a ton of additional customizations.

-Once complete, simply add your creation to the basket and pay for your custom guitar.
+Once complete, simply add your creation to the basket and pay for your custom guitar either in full or with a 20% deposit.
 Or if you’d rather not order online, Kiesel also encourages customers to give them a call to dial in your specs.

 Kiesel Guitars Website & Social Media

 So what are you waiting for?
 Head over to the Kiesel website (link below) and see what tickles your fancy.